Skip to main content

 What is #MedSafetyWeek and MHRA Yellow Card scheme?

 If you had a bad reaction to a medicine or medical device, or suspected it was unsafe in any way, would you know how to report it?
-For this #MedSafetyWeek we find out about the MHRA Yellow Card scheme, a quick and simple way of reporting suspected problems with medicine in the UK.
-A small action from you can keep our medicines reliable and prevent others from future harm.
+For this #MedSafetyWeek we find out about the MHRA Yellow Card scheme - a quick and simple way of reporting suspected problems with medicine in the UK.
+A small action from you can keep our medicines reliable, and prevent others from future harm.

 Continue reading below

-Why do we need Med Safety Week?
+What is Med Safety Week?

-#MedSafetyWeek is a campaign to make our medicines and healthcare products as safe as possible, by encouraging us to report suspected side effects and other problems1.
-This isn't just a job for scientists and doctors - anyone can make a difference by speaking up if there's a potential problem.
+This isn't just a job for scientists and doctors - anyone can make a difference by speaking up if there's a possible issue.

 In the UK, medicines and other healthcare products meet very high safety standards.
-The Medicines & Healthcare Products Regulatory Agency (MHRA) plays an important role in this, keeping watch over medicines and devices, investigating problems, and taking action to protect the public from harm.
+The Medicines & Healthcare products Regulatory Agency (MHRA) plays an important role in this, keeping watch over medicines and devices, investigating problems, and taking action to protect the public from harm.

 To do this, the MHRA needs to hear when you have any unexpected side effects, a medical device incident, or believe a product isn't working properly.
 This is the purpose of the MHRA Yellow Card scheme.

-What is the MHRA yellow card scheme?
+What is the MHRA Yellow Card scheme?

-Perhaps your child's inhaler isn't working, you have a bad reaction to a vaccination, or you suspect you've been sold a fake medication.
+Perhaps your child's inhaler isn't working, you have a bad reaction to a vaccination, or you suspect you've been sold a fake medicine.
 The MHRA Yellow Card Scheme is a simple report you can fill out online or through the Yellow Card scheme app on Apple or Google Play.

-It's easy to fill out, with search bars and multiple-choice answers, and is sent directly to the experts that can investigate the problem.
+It's easy to fill out - with search bars and multiple-choice answers - and is sent directly to the experts that can investigate the problem.

 This is a reporting tool and not a health service.
-If you are worried about your health, contact your doctor, call the NHS non-urgent helpline number 111, or call call 999 for an emergency ambulance in the UK.
+If you are worried about your health, contact your doctor, call the NHS non-urgent helpline number 111, or call call 999 for an ambulance in the UK.

 How do I use the MHRA Yellow Card scheme?